Professor Fisher's slides on this topic in PDF (password required)

 - P is true (P) - Affirming the antecedent.
 If all the premises are true the conclusion must be true.
 This is a very strong argument. (modus ponens)

 - P is false (not P) - Denying the antecedent.
-P being false does not guarantee that C is either or false.
+P being false does not guarantee that C is either true or false.
 There could be other causes.

 - C is true (C) - Affirming the consequent.
 If C is true it might be for one of several reasons, not this specific P.